 Tone of the email varies across industries and audiences.
 You can use a sweet and humorous tone in your emails.
 But not everyone has time for cheesy lines or lures.

 Perform an A/B test to find how one tone can outperform another tone.
 And bring in more conversions and ROI.

 Calls to action

-Calls to action gives the clear picture of what to do next to your audience.
+Calls to action give a clear picture of what to do next to your audience.
 CTAs can be hypertext, images or buttons.
-The design of your CTA button has major effects on the attractiveness of your email.
+The design of your CTA button has a major effect on the attractiveness of your email.